microsoft/reverse-proxy/docs/docfx/articles/lets-encrypt.md

 ## Middleware

 If your project is explicitly using kestrel options to configure IP addresses, ports, or HTTPS settings, you will also need to call `UseLettuceEncrypt`.
-This is required to make Lettuce Encrypt work.

 Example: